 The City Planning Commission unanimously approved the New Orleans Delta Foundation’s proposal for a community center located on 1949 Duels Street and 2741 Saint Anthony Street.

 The nonprofit organization wishes to turn three currently constructed buildings that were damaged and left vacant since Hurricane Katrina into a multipurpose center, an education and outreach center, and an administration building.

 The City Planning Commission staff recommended approval for the proposal, subject to seven provisos submitted in their staff report.

 Sheila Danzey, president of the New Orleans Delta Foundation, spoke on behalf of the nonprofit organization’s proposal.
 Danzey explained that the organization has over 500 acting members, and their goal in buying the property was to put the neighborhood back into commerce.

 “The intent is to spur some redevelopment in the historic Seventh Ward,” Danzey said.
-“We have done that because Good Shepard (Church) is moving around the corner from us, and we’re hoping that partnership will work for us.”
+“We have done that because Good Shepard (School) is moving around the corner from us, and we’re hoping that partnership will work for us.”

 Danzey noted proviso six by the City Planning Commission.